xanpj/PlatooningFlashChannels/README.md

 # Platooning payment system - Flash Channels

 This is a Proof-Of-Concept for a payment system based on IOTA Flash Channels for 2+ participants.
 The use case resembles a platooning scenario.

+In Flash Channel a deposit is payed to a multi-signature address on the tangle.
+The deposit will be split according to the negotiated amounts in the Flash Channel when closing the channel.
+The image "ApplicationProcessOverview.png" shows a very abstract overview of the process, excluding the sending of proposal and digests, and the resend logic.
 The application can be run with up to 6 participants.

 ## INSTALL: